Rising-Stars-by-Sunshine/Jiaolun_Zhou_PS3/Code/Readme.md

 SALib simplifies the sensitivity analysis process, making it accessible to both researchers and practitioners, and it is widely adopted in the data science community for enhancing model interpretability and decision-making.

 ### Data query and analysis process
-In this piece of code, we directly import the data downloaded from the website, which is linked at the end of this paper, and then analyze this piece of data using the model.py file in order to simulate the decision-making process of an AI in reality.
+In this piece of code, we directly import the data got from the website, which is linked at top of this article, and then analyze this piece of data using the model.py file in order to simulate the decision-making process of an AI in reality.
 We then analyze this decision-making process using morris imported from SALib, and we end up with a dot plot that covers all the parameters in a set, which shows us the most heavily weighted of all the parameters.

 ### Abstract